-- Uses in playfields and lawns (amateur uses) - presence of voles

-When the application for authorization concerns the use of plant protection products in playing fields and private lawns, it is often believed that the presence of vole will be limited due to the absence of weeds and habitat disturbance due to mowing.
+- Uses in playfields and lawns (amateur uses) - presence of voles fields and private lawns, it is often believed that the presence of vole will be limited due to the absence of weeds and habitat disturbance due to mowing.
 It is often suggested that the risk to voles from such applications can be minimized by the application of the restriction sentences on the labels of products.